EconomyLens.com

 Related

-A surge in AI investment this year has helped push the valuations of some of the sector’s biggest names to eye-watering levels — with US chip titan Nvidia topping $4 trillion — and several stock markets to record highs.
-Shares in Nvidia also rose and were close to the all-time high they set on Thursday.
-This week has seen extra momentum after South Korean semiconductor giants Samsung and SK Hynix said they had struck a preliminary deal with OpenAI to supply chips and other equipment for its Stargate project.
+A surge in AI investment this year has helped push the valuations of some of the sector’s biggest names to eye-watering levels—with US chip titan Nvidia topping $4 trillion—and several stock markets to record highs.
+Shares in Nvidia pulled back slightly on Friday.
+This week has seen extra momentum after South Korean semiconductor giants Samsung and SK hynix said they had struck a preliminary deal with OpenAI to supply chips and other equipment for its Stargate project.

 London – FTSE 100: UP 0.7 percent at 9,491.25 (close)